docker-archive/dcus-hol-2017/docker-cloud/README.md

 When you encounter a phrase in between `<` and `>`  you are meant to substitute in a different value.

-For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh labuser@v111node0-adaflds023asdf-23423kjl.appnet.com`
+For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh ubuntu@node0-gvs0mgc0216.southcentralus.cloudapp.azure.com`

-You will be asked to SSH into various nodes.
-These nodes are referred to as **v111node0**, **v111node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.
+You may be asked to SSH into various nodes.
+These nodes are referred to as **node0**, **node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.

 ## <a name="prerequisites"></a>Task 0: Prerequisites

 In order to complete this lab, you will need the following:

 - A Docker ID
-- A management host (you can use your laptop or one of the Azure nodes supplied in your registration email)
+- A management host (for this lab you'll use Linux **node0**)
 - A GitHub account
-- Git installed locally on your machine (if you are using your machine for the *management host* otherwise it's already installed in your Azure VM)
+- Git installed (It hould already be installed in your Azure VM)

 ### Obtain a Docker ID